 Two holes are needed at a 90° and 270° angle from the 0°-line with a diameter of 30mm at a height of 58mm from the bottom line to the holes' center for the cameras.
-Around these holes 8 bores with a diameter of 3.2mm in 45° steps are required to mount the fins on the outside and the conic aluminium bodies on the inside.
+Around these holes 8 bores with a diameter of 3.2mm in 45° steps are required, which were originally designated for fins and aluminium adapters, but are now used to mount the protective windows.
+Thus, this design change does not affect the mechanical interface to the REXUS rocket at all.

 For the mounting of the bulkhead, using the default brackets, 12 bores with a diameter of 4mm placed at a height of 61.4mm from the bottom line are needed.
 The middle bores are orientated at a 45°, 135°, 225° and 315° angle from the 0°-line. (for more CAD-drawings cf. Appendix E)

-Mechanical stress analysis for the modified module showed that no further measures are necessary to guarantee stability of the module (cf. Appendix E)
+Mechanical stress analysis for the modified module showed that no further measures are necessary to guarantee stability of the module (cf. Appendix E )